le717/PatchIt/Documentation/CONTRIBUTING.md

 run **PatchIt!**.
 Python Versions `<=` 3.2 are not supported, and a version check will prevent it from running on lower versions.

 * **Inno Setup 5.5.2 Unicode** or later is required to create the Windows installer.
-An ISPP check will prevent it on running on lower versions, and the script itself uses UTF-8 encoding.
+An ISPP check will prevent it on running on lower versions or non-Unicode Inno Setup.

 * Releases are compiled into x86 and x64 Windows EXEs using **[cx_Freeze](http://cx-freeze.sourceforge.net)**.